How To Make Your Invention Real | MAKO Design + Invent

 4. Order quantities and payment

-• There are a lot of manufacturers who require you to pay up front for them to begin production.
+• There are a lot of manufacturers who require you to pay upfront for them to begin production.
 So consider your budget and preference, see if you can negotiate, and make a decision from there.

 For inventors or small manufacturers, selling or licensing your product is your best bet.
 Product licensing helps inventors sell their product ideas to a manufacturing company.
-In return for selling your idea to them, you make a profit, through a percentage of each sale.
+In return for selling your idea to them, you make a profit through a percentage of each sale.

-• Avoid product development challenges and risks (such as lack of experience or money to produce items).
+There are some benefits to selling/licensing your product.
+First off, you avoid product development challenges and risks (such as lack of experience or money to produce items).
+You also create the possibility for extra income opportunities.

-• Once you sell the idea to a company, it belongs to the company.
-So if they create a new and improved version of your invention, you probably won’t see any royalties from that.
+There are also a few drawbacks to consider.
+Once you sell the idea to a company, it belongs to the company.
+Thus, if they create a new and improved version of your invention, you probably won’t see any royalties from that.
+It’s not likely an inventor will become wealthy, selling their ideas to bigger companies.
+So, if wealth is your aim, you should reconsider your options.

 Wrapping Up

-As an inventor, small business manufacturer, small business owner, or startup with a product idea, every step you take is critical.
-That’s why each step from the idea to the product being made matters.
-You have to be focused on protecting your idea and working with the right firm, who can take your product to stores.
-Because working with experts is the best way to ensure that you make your invention a reality.
+You have to be focused on protecting your idea and working with the right firm that can take your product to stores.
+Working with experts is the best way to ensure that your invention becomes a real, refined, and successful product!

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!